codecombat/codecombat/app/assets/markdown/gd1-5day.md

 ### Setup
 1. Navigate to the class page.
-2. Select students that you want to assign Game Development 1 to.
+2. Select students to whom you want to assign Game Development 1.
 3. Select Game Development 1 from the Bulk-Assign dropdown, then click “Assign”.
 4. Students will be able to see Game Development 1 from their student dashboard.